 Red Dead Redemption 2 is a bold game across all fronts.
-Rockstar set out to not only make a satisfying sequel to the original game, but provide players with a realistic open-world that makes every animation and activity carry weight over the course of the game.
-While certain parts, like the painfully long animal skinning animation may be too repetitive for some, these small details add to the overall game.
+Rockstar set out to not only make a satisfying sequel to the original game but to provide players with a realistic open-world that makes every animation and activity carry weight throughout the game.
+While certain parts may be too repetitive for some, these small details add to the overall game.

 Batman: Arkham Knight

-While Nioh may be heavily inspired by the aforementioned Souls games, it manages to introduce some interesting new mechanics that separate it from your typical action RPG.
+While the Souls games may heavily inspire Nioh, it manages to introduce some interesting new mechanics that separate it from your average action RPG.
 While the combat is just as quick and punishing as Bloodborne’s, the ability to recover stamina through Ki Pulses and alter your weapon’s maneuvering through different weapon stances strongly affects the flow of battles.